rfwlab/rfw/docs/articles/essentials/event-handling.md

 ### Event Modifiers

-RFW supports a small set of modifiers that adjust how a listener behaves:
+rfw supports a small set of modifiers that adjust how a listener behaves:

 | Modifier | Description |
 |----------|-------------|